Meiji Tokyo Renka: Characters

 Tōsuke was introduced as an original character for the 2015 anime film Gekijōban Meiji Tokyo Renka: Yumihari no Serenade, but was integrated into the main cast following the release of Full Moon.
 He is an inventor with a focus on electric devices and can also see spirits.
-Because he believes a spirit killed his mother when he was young, he hopes to eliminate all spirits from the world.
+Because he thinks a spirit killed his mother when he was young, he seeks to eliminate all spirits from the world.